 Long-term health effects

-I avoid products with potential long-term health risks.
-Long-term risks can include organ damage, cancer, or endocrine disruption.
+These can include organ damage, cancer, or endocrine disruption.

 - Antibacterial products containing triclosan or triclocarban.